Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Auxiliary States

 \section{Scheme $\AUX$: $\tgate$-gate Computation Using Auxiliary States}

-In the previous scheme for quantum homomorphic encryption, we solved the problem of performing the $\pgate$ correction (Equation~\ref{eqn:T-gate-P-error}) by \emph{delaying} the correction via entanglement.

-In this section, we present a homomorphic encryption scheme, $\AUX$, that takes a more pro-active approach to dealing with the $\pgate$ correction.
+} In the previous QHE scheme, we solved the problem of performing the $\pgate$ correction \iftoggle{crypto}{}{(Eq.~\eqref{eqn:T-gate-P-error})} by \emph{delaying} the correction via entanglement.
+In this section, we present a quantum homomorphic encryption scheme, $\AUX$, that takes a more proactive approach to dealing with the $\pgate$ correction.
 At a high level, $\AUX$ can be understood as the following: as part of the evaluation key, $\textsf{AUX.Keygen}$ outputs a number of auxiliary states.
 These states ``encode'' parts of the original encryption key, and are used to correct for the errors induced by the straightforward application of the $\tgate$-gate on the cipherstates.
-In more details, the auxiliary states encode hidden versions of $\pgate$ corrections, such as $\ket{+_{a,k}}:=\zgate^{k}\pgate^{a} \ket{+}$ (where $k$ is a random bit and~$a$ is an encryption key) that are useful for the evaluation of the $\tgate$-gate (see Figure~\ref{fig:T-gate-AUX}).
+In more details, the auxiliary states encode hidden versions of $\pgate$ corrections, such as $\ket{+_{a,k}}:=\zgate^{k}\pgate^{a} \ket{+}$ (where $k$ is a random bit and~$a$ is an encryption key) that are useful for the evaluation of the $\tgate$-gate (see Fig.~\ref{fig:T-gate-AUX}).
 In general (after having applied prior gates), the exact auxiliary state will not be available; instead, the $\Eval$ procedure combines a number of auxiliary states in order to create a single copy of a state that is useful for performing the correction.
-This combination operation, however, is expensive as it introduces new unknowns (in terms of new variables as well as ``cross-terms''), that need to be corrected in any future gate application.
-Thus the size of the evaluation key grows rapidly.
-Since the rate is a polynomial whose degree is exponential in the $\tgate$-depth, we can tolerate only a \emph{constant} $\tgate$-gate depth for this scheme to be efficient.
+This combination operation, however, is expensive as it introduces new unknowns (in terms of new variables as well as ``cross-terms''), that need to be corrected in any future $\tgate$-gate.
+Thus the size of the evaluation key grows rapidly, as a polynomial whose degree is exponential in the $\tgate$-depth.
+We can thus tolerate only a \emph{constant} $\tgate$-gate depth for this scheme to be efficient.